cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/dev/guides/building/cmake.md

   - `smpeg2.dll`
   - `libvorbisfile-3.dll`

-## CMake Build for Visual Studio / MSBuild
+## build for Visual Studio / MSBuild

 CMake can generate `.sln` and `.vcxproj` files used either by Visual Studio itself or by MSBuild command line compiler (if you don't want a full fledged IDE) and have more "native" binaries than